Skip to Content

 Americans with Disabilities Act

-Commission staff, in coordination with one of our Community Partners, Independence First, are developing a series of training sessions to assist local governments in understanding and complying with requirements under the ADA.
+Commission staff, in coordination with one of our Community Partners, Independence First, are developing a series of training sessions to assist local governments in understanding and complying with ADA requirements.

 Blind man using a walking stick around stairs